 Search the site:

-Over the decades, content marketing has gone through quite an evolution.
-It has taken many forms through various mediums, but its main components – clear objectives, a great understanding of your target audience, and a strong promotional strategy, are and will always remain unchanged.
+Over the past five centuries, writing and content creation have gone through a revolution.
+We don’t want to take you all the way to the printing press, but suffice it to say, “content” has taken many forms through various mediums, but its main components, clear objectives, a great understanding of your target audience, and a strong promotional strategy, are and will always remain unchanged.

-Content creation is an exciting, and sometimes overwhelming endeavor.
+New content creation is an exciting, and sometimes overwhelming endeavor (writer’s block!).
 It’s a continuous process of creating, publishing, sharing, distributing, and planning, with the ultimate goal of building a connection between your brand and your audience.

 With the large variety of available formats, techniques, and channels to spread your efforts though, it’s easy to become frustrated on how to best execute your carefully curated content marketing strategies.
-But what’s important is to remember that there are some fundamentals that have stood the test of time, on which you can always rely.
+But what’s important is to remember that there are some fundamentals that have remained relevant over time and that you can always rely on.

-In order to understand how the evolution of content marketing came to be, it might help if we go over its history.
-So, in this article, we will walk through its history and assess what has changed and what has stayed the same.
+To understand how evolution came to be, it might help if we review the history of content marketing and assess what has changed and what has stayed the same.

 The History of Content Marketing